Renaldas0/Battleship-game/README.md

-Welcome to my Battleships game
+# Welcome to my Battleships game
-Coded entirely on python and you will need pycharm to run this or any other editor that allows for python.
+This game is a single player game against AI and is Coded entirely on python.
+Instructions on how to play are given once the game is run.

-## Reminders
+## Requirements

-* Your code must be placed in the `run.py` file
+- You will be required to have an editor that can run python code to play this game
-* Your dependencies must be placed in the `requirements.txt` file
+- A recommendation I have is PyCharm
-* Do not edit any of the other files or your code may not deploy properly
+- Link to download PyCharm can be found here : https://www.jetbrains.com/pycharm/download/#section=windows

 ## Creating the Heroku app